USCDataScience/counterfeit-crawling/README.md

 Wrote script to search through hadoop.log and find failed URLs with reason.

-Part 3: Nutch-Python and Crawl Client
+3: Nutch-Python and Crawl Client
 -------------------------------------------
 Used Nutch-Python to perform crawls using Nutch REST server.